Undergraduate Certificate in Legal Nurse Consultant Paralegal

-- Campus restrictions for this program are enforced in accordance with American Bar Association Guidelines for the Approval of Paralegal Education Programs.
+- Campus restrictions for this program are enforced in accordance with the American Bar Association Guidelines for the Approval of Paralegal Education Programs.
 Therefore, the certificate cannot be completed at extended campuses.
 Courses designated in this catalog as legal specialty courses may be taken only at the Anchorage campus.

-- Students interested in the LNC Paralegal Certificate should consult a faculty advisor in the Justice Center before enrolling in Legal Studies or LNC courses.
+- Students interested in the LNC Paralegal Certificate should consult a faculty advisor in the Justice Center before enrolling in legal studies or LNC courses.